MelvinErnestoSG/Repaso2ERParcial/README.md

-﻿# Segundo Parcial de Aplicada I
+﻿# Review of the Second Partial of Applied I